 - Allergic reaction.
 If you're allergic to aspirin, taking any amount of aspirin can trigger a serious allergic reaction.

-Other medications and herbal supplements also may increase your risk of bleeding.
-Medications that can interact with aspirin include:
+Other medications that can interact with aspirin and may increase bleeding risks include:

-- Ibuprofen (Advil, Motrin, others), when taken regularly
+- Ibuprofen (Advil, Motrin IB, others), when taken regularly

-Taking some dietary supplements can also increase your bleeding risk.
+Certain herbal and dietary supplements can also increase the bleeding risk when combined with aspirin.
 These include: